iCliniq Logo

 Things to Be Followed While Under Galantamine HBr:

-1. It is important to follow all the instructions given by the doctor and visit the doctor regularly to check the progress and unwanted effects.
+• It is important to follow all the doctor's instructions and visit regularly to monitor the disease's progress and any side effects.

-4. Galantamine can cause cardiac disorders.
-If symptoms like chest pain, breathing difficulty, and swelling of hands and feet occur, they should be informed to the doctor.
+• Galantamine can cause cardiac disorders.
+If symptoms like chest pain, breathing difficulty, and swelling of hands and feet occur, they should be informed.

-5. Galantamine can cause allergic reactions like rashes, hives, breathing difficulties, and swelling of the face, hands, and feet.
-If such reactions develop, they should be informed to the doctor.
+• Galantamine can cause allergic reactions like rashes, hives, breathing difficulties, and swelling of the face, hands, and feet.
+If such reactions develop, they should be informed.

-6. Galantamine HBr should be stopped before undergoing surgery.
-So, informing the surgeon about this drug's consumption is important.
+• Galantamine HBr should be stopped before undergoing surgery.
+So, informing the surgeon about the consumption of the drug is important.

-8. It can cause various adverse effects.
-The occurrence of any unwanted effects or abnormalities should be informed to the doctor.
+• It can cause various adverse effects.
+Any such effects or abnormalities should be reported to the doctor.

 Advice for Caregivers:

-The caregivers should inform the doctor if the patient develops allergic reactions like rashes, hives, breathing difficulties, or other symptoms like chest pain or other abnormalities, including seizures.
+The caregivers should inform the doctor if the patient develops allergic reactions like rashes, hives, breathing difficulties, or other symptoms like chest pain, seizures, or other abnormalities.

 Things to Do After Taking Galantamine HBr: